Dr. Jay Spencer – Academic Dean

 Mrs. Dowdy-Pribble has a Bachelor of Arts degree in Biology from Randolph Macon Women’s College, and a Master’s of Arts degree in Counseling from Liberty University.
 She is currently working on her Doctor of Education from Liberty University.
 For eight years, Mrs. Dowdy-Pribble taught middle and high school math and science for a private school.
 In her free time, she enjoys working in children’s church and performing in her church’s drama department.
 She lives in Lynchburg, Va., with her husband, Todd and their son, Nikolai.

-Richard Garman – Mathematics
+Richard Garman – Mathematics and Bible

 Mr. Garman serves as the LUOA math department chairman and he also maintains an Academy math teaching schedule.
 Earning a bachelor’s degree from The College of William & Mary and a master’s degree from Hollins University provided excellent educational preparation for his teaching career.
 Additional professional development coursework has been completed at the University of Virginia, Virginia Tech, Radford University, Roanoke College, and VA Western Community College.
 During the past 30 plus years of teaching experiences, Mr. Garman has taught students ranging from lower elementary to high school and college levels.
 Mr. Garman grew up in Roanoke, Virginia.
 After accepting Jesus Christ as savior at the age of eight, active church attendance and church leadership roles became an integral part of his Christian journey.
 He has been married to his wife Joanie for 32 years.
 The Garmans home schooled their daughter Ginny.
 She currently attends Liberty.